ephes/kptncook/README.md

 recipes for today.
 If you know how to get the data for other days/oids of recipes, please let me know :).

+Thanks to [this blogpost](https://medium.com/analytics-vidhya/reversing-and-analyzing-the-cooking-app-kptncook-my-recipe-collection-5b5b04e5a085) for the url to get the json for todays recipes.

 It's in pre alpha status.

 # Installation